O’Brien is the sixth most popular surname in Ireland. The O’Briens were one of the most significant clans throughout Irish history.

 This made him the last King of Thomond but he became the first Earl of Thomond the same year in return for his support.
 However, many of the O’Brien clan supported Ireland against English rule.

-Many O’Briens fought for the French army and the Irish Brigade that was founded by the third Viscount of Clare.
+Many O’Briens fought for the French army and the Irish Brigade which was founded by the third Viscount of Clare.
 They fought with the French during most of their battles for 100 years.
 They were known as ‘Clare’s Dragoons’ and they were led by the sixth Viscount of Clare as France won the Battle of Fontenoy.

 There were 213 O’Briens fighting for America during the American War of Independence.
 Jeremiah O’Brien was renowned for capturing British ships during the first naval engagement of the Revolution.